ncatlab/nlab-content/pages/6/8/2/0/286/content.md

 [[Mike Shulman]]: Ditto Toby.
 Making there be fewer objects would be like passing to the [[skeleton]] of a category, but the very *notion* of a skeleton is evil.

 _Toby_:  By the way, I kind of like the quotation.
-It\'s kind of inappropriate, too, but in an interesting way.
+It\'s kind of inappropriate, yes, but in an interesting way.
 =--